About Informal Sector industry Skills Council (ISISC)

 Our Vision

-To build a skilled, recognized, and empowered informal workforce that contributes effectively to national development and economic growth through inclusive, quality, and industry-responsive skills development.
+To build a skilled, recognized, and empowered informal workforce that effectively contributes to national development and economic growth through inclusive, high-quality, and industry-responsive skills development initiatives.

 Director Message